jfcloutier/karma_system/design_notes/wellbeing.md

 Engagement goes up for a CA whenever

 * it obtains an accurate enough causal theory (making sense of its umwelt),
-* one of its beliefs is used in the composition of another CA's abstract belief (it becomes relevant),
+* one of its experiences is used in the composition of another CA's abstract experience (it becomes relevant),
 * whenever an action it intends is executed (it acts in the world).

 Engagement decreases whenever

-* a CA's belief loses relevance (it was the basis of another CA's belief that was removed), or
+* a CA's experience loses relevance (it was the basis of another CA's experience that was removed), or
 * slowly, with the passing of time

 ## Spreading wellbeing